RobItu/GoalCrusher/README.md

 All user interaction will be on `GoalCrusher.sol`, but they will also need the address of a deployed `FitbitConsumer.sol` contract.

 ### Deploying FitbitConsumer.sol on Remix
 This contract is chainlink's [Mutliword Consumer Contract](https://docs.chain.link/any-api/get-request/examples/multi-variable-responses) from its any API resources.
-When calling its function `requestCaloriesData()`, it will fetch two variables: calories spent and caloric goal.
+When calling its function `requestCaloriesData()`, it will fetch off-chain data for the two variables: calories spent and caloric goal.
 - Load the FitbitConsumer.sol contract on Remix
 - Change `setChainlinkToken`, `setChainlinkOracle` and `jobId` if you have your own network, oracle and job id that you want to use.
 ```bash